-- a.
-School has only one entry/exit.
-Having a single entry/exit point can lead to congestion, especially during peak hours, and poses a safety risk in emergency situations (Figure B-1). - b.
-Access going to the retrofitting site is the same access/way of the students.
-Mixing student foot traffic with vehicular access to the working area increases the likelihood of accidents, especially during busy hours (Figure B-1).
+a.
+Access going to the designated space/staging area is the same access/way of the students.
+Mixing student foot traffic with vehicular access to the staging area increases the likelihood of accidents, especially during busy hours (Figure B-1).